 A platform to learn innovative concepts and findings from leading experts in diabetes management and treatment.
 Offered in the spring.

-Diabetes Self-Management Programs
+Diabetes Education Programs

 Learn how diabetes progresses and what essential lifestyle modifications can slow or prevent the onset of diabetes.
 This class is ideal for anyone diagnosed with pre-diabetes or at-risk of developing diabetes because of family or personal health history.